 From all above, RNE PCS-CB will only use the Name and the email fields.

-For the inbound communication, the content of the name and email fields from the AdministrativeContactInformation element included in the message is inserted in the change log on the UI and comments section (when the RA submits a comment in the observation phase).
-Use case to be defined: the information contained in this element does not refer to an existing user or registered company information (a change request from RNE exists for the above specified inbound communication use case).
+For the inbound communication, the content of the name and email fields from the AdministrativeContactInformation element included in the message is inserted in the change log on the UI..
+The information contained in this element does not refer to an existing user or registered company information..

-For the outbound communication, the following behaviours apply:

-Update from a user not related to any leading company transitions (e.g. submit request, send draft offer): the message is generated with the data of the user or of the user’s company (example: a generic email address is defined at the company-level) who performed the update.

-Leading company specific update (e.g. submit request, send draft offer): the pair company of the leading company gets the data of the user who triggered the change, every other company gets the data of the user who made the last change on the object.
+For the outbound communication, always the last relevant responsible person from the version history is added to the messages.
+The proper mapping can be found in the trigger list.
+The exception is when an agency is sending an OIM request, then the outbound OIM (I) has RNE as the contact information.
+Please note that RNE is also used as a general fallback, if for some reason no other contact information can be detected.
 Identifiers

 The Identifiers section contains all the necessary PlannedTransportIdentifiers related to the path request or offers.
 Each identifier uses the same structure that is defined in the CompositIdentifierPlannedType.